-This past week I’ve been testing out Kalms, hoping they can perform the miraculous and help reduce the anxiety and insomnia that have crept back into my life recently.
+This past week I’ve been testing out Kalms, hoping they can perform the miraculous and help reduce the anxiety and insomnia that have crept back into my life.

 If you’re looking for a herbal remedy to help you relax or sleep better, Kalms is a popular choice.

-In the UK especially, they have a regular place in the medicine section of many supermarkets.
+In the UK, they have a regular place in the medicine section of many supermarkets and chemists.

 But do they actually work?
 And is there any research evidence for their sedative effect?

 In this Kalms review, you’ll find out how well they worked for me.
-I’ll also take a look at the four different types and side effects if you’re thinking of trying them yourself.
+I’ll also take a look at the four different types and discuss the potential side effects if you’re thinking of trying them yourself.

 The four types

-There are four different types of Kalms tablets.
+There are four different types of Kalms.
 The first two are intended for anxiety during the day, and the night versions to help with sleep.

 These are meant to be taken throughout the day to help with mild anxiety.
 You take two tablets, three times a day.
-The ingredients are valerian, hops and gentian.
+The ingredients are valerian and hops.
+They used to contain gentian, but that was removed.

 Lavender has growing research evidence for its sedative properties.
 Kalms Lavender is a capsule containing lavender oil 80 mg, intended to help with anxiety.